frattalab/pipeline_iclip/README.md

 As it stands, I just want to merge BEDs of cross-link positions (can be generated using iCount, some data is available on from iMAPs web server) & identifying 'peaks' or significant x-link positions using iCount's randomisation approach.

-Before using this, I would recommend keeping an eye on the snakemake pipeline under development (see forks) in the main [iCount repo](https://github.com/tomazc/iCount).
+Before using this, I would recommend keeping an eye on the snakemake pipeline under development (see forks) in the main [iCount repo](https://github.com/tomazc/iCount) and the now published [nf-core clip-seq pipeline](https://nf-co.re/clipseq).
 I was not convinced I could get it running for our purposes on the UCL CS cluster, and so this hacky pipeline was born.

 If you care, see my notes at end of readme on what I tried to do and other thoughts on why the main repo pipeline was unlikely to work...